AndreaCossu/AndreaCossu/README.md

 - ⚡ Fun fact: ...
 -->

-[I am](https://andreacossu.github.io/) a PhD Student in Data Science at Scuola Normale Superiore and University of Pisa and Board Member at [ContinualAI](https://www.continualai.org/).
+[I am](https://andreacossu.github.io/) a post-doctoral researcher at University of Pisa and Board Member at [ContinualAI](https://www.continualai.org/).
 My research focuses on Continual Learning, with applications to Recurrent Neural Networks models and sequential data processing.